-Keeping a food diary will help you be aware of your own eating patterns and perhaps spot opportunities for positive changes to your diet.
-Use the diary below to write down everything you eat and drink over 3-4 days (try to include 2 weekdays and 1 weekend).
-You can use this with your healthcare professional or individually to reflect and make some healthy commitments.
+Keeping a food diary will help you be aware of your own eating patterns and spot opportunities for positive changes to your diet.
+Use the diary below to write down everything you eat and drink over 3-4 days (try to include 2 week days and 1 weekend).
+You can use this with your healthcare professional or individually to reflect and commit to some healthy improvements.